RickStrahl/jquery-resizable/readme.md

 **onDragEnd**
 Hook event fired when the drag operation completes and the mouse is released.
 Receives event, jquery selected element and the options object.

+**touchActionNone**
+Sets touch-action: none to avoid browser page level gestures interfering with the drag initiation especially on IE and Edge browsers.

 ### License
 Licensed under the MIT License.
 There's no charge to use, integrate or modify the code for this project.
 You are free to use it in personal, commercial, government and any other type of application.